IDAES/idaes-pse/docs/source/core/reaction_block.rst

 .. contents:: Contents
     :depth: 2

 Reaction property packages represent a collection of calculations necessary to determine the reaction behavior of a mixture at a given state.
-Reaction properties depend upon the state and phsycial properties of the material, and thus must be linked to a StateBlock which provides the necessary state and physical property information.
+Reaction properties depend upon the state and physical properties of the material, and thus must be linked to a StateBlock which provides the necessary state and physical property information.

 Reaction property packages consist of two parts:

-* ReactionParameterBlocks, which contain a set of parameters associated with the specific reactions(s) being modeled, and
+* ReactionParameterBlocks, which contain a set of parameters associated with the specific reaction(s) being modeled, and
 * ReactionBlocks, which contain the actual calculations of the reaction behavior.

 Reaction Parameter Blocks